 Morrison was later quoted in Jerr Hopkins’ ‘No One Here Gets Out Alive as once telling Circus magazine the following: “I think I was just fed up with the image that had been created around me, which I sometimes consciously, most of the time unconsciously, cooperated with.
 It was just too much for me to really stomach and so I just put an end to it in one glorious evening.
 I guess what it boiled down to was that I told the audience that they were a bunch of fucking idiots to be members of an audience.
 What were they doing there anyway?
 The basic message was to realise that you’re not really here to listen to a bunch of songs by some good musicians.
 You’re here for something else.
 Why not admit it and do something about it?”

-Despite the claims of thousands in attendance, Morrison and the rest of The Doors members always refuted the claims that he exposed his penis to the audience.
+Despite the claims of thousands in attendance, Morrison and the rest of The Doors members always refuted the suggestions that he exposed his penis to the audience.
 At one point, Ray Manzarek actually described the incident as a mass “religious hallucination” due to the soaring temperatures inside the venue and the emotionally intense situation.

 “They hallucinated.
 I swear, the guy never did it.
 He never whipped it out.
 It was one of those mass hallucinations,” he said.
 “I don’t want to say the vision of Lourdes, because only Bernadette saw that, but it was one of those religious hallucinations, except it was Dionysus bringing forth, calling forth snakes… And they started coming down on a rickety little stage, and the entire stage collapsed.”